ikescobar45/HeartDisease_ML_Project/README.md

 - Boosting models (Gradient Boosting & XGBoost) excelled with fewer trees (50) and a moderate learning rate (0.1), optimizing performance without overfitting.

 This structured approach to model development provided a solid foundation for creating a reliable heart disease prediction model.
-"""

-# Optional: Save the README content to a text file
-with open("README.md", "w") as f:
-    f.write(readme_text)

-print("README content formatted and saved.")